-Rome - The American Academy in Rome is pleased to present two concerts by one of Germany's most distinguished chamber music ensembles, the Scharoun Ensemble Berlin.
+Rome - The American Academy in Rome is pleased to present three concerts by one of Germany's most distinguished chamber music ensembles, the Scharoun Ensemble Berlin.
 Comprised of members of the Berlin Philharmonic Orchestra, the Scharoun Ensemble Berlin specializes in a repertoire of Classical, Romantic, 20th century Modernist, and contemporary music.
-2012 marks the fourth year of collaboration between the Ensemble and the American Academy in Rome, which includes performances of new work by current Academy Fellows in Music Composition Sean Friar and Lei Liang.
-The program will also include a world premiere by 2002 Academy Resident Martin Brody.
-The Ensemble will perform works by Franz Schreker, Antonín Dvořák, Sergei Prokofiev and Carl Maria von Weber.
+2013 marks the fifth year of collaboration between the Ensemble and the American Academy in Rome, which includes performances of new work by current Academy Fellows in Music Composition Anthony Cheung and Jesse Jones.
+The program will also include works by Johann Sebastian Bach (arrangement by Jesse Jones), Johannes Brahms, Antonín Dvořák, Hans Werner Henze, György Kurtág, Daniel Schnyder, and Franz Schubert.

-The concerts are free to the public and will take place at the Academy's Villa Aurelia on Friday 9 March and Saturday 10 March 2012.
-These two concerts mark the only public performances by the Scharoun Ensemble in Italy this spring.
+The concerts are free to the public and will take place at the Academy's Villa Aurelia on Friday 8 March, Saturday 9 March, and Sunday 10 March.
+These three concerts mark the only performances by the Scharoun Ensemble in Italy in the spring-summer of 2013.

-Seats available on a first come, first served basis.
+Seats are available on a first-come, first-served basis.
 You are kindly requested to take your seat 15 minutes before the beginning of the performance.
-Please present a form of identification at the entrance.

 This program is funded, in part, by a grant from the Fromm Music Foundation.